Referral Marketing: Taking The Surprise Out Of Your Referrals

 Now some people tell these stories to test out this experience with me as it seems to be counter to what I advise.
 For others, it is justification that they were right all along.

-"They think that there is no need to put a lot of effort into networking!"
+"They think that there is no need to put a lot of

 They believe referral marketing is just about putting their pitch out there, connecting with people on social media and waiting for the referrals to come.
 My response is that unexpected referrals coming out of the blue do happen, and they are great, but do you really want to build your business on chance?